RustFestEU/blog.rustfest.eu/_posts/2019-08-14-pre-post-conf-events-sustainable-train-travels.md

 2. How far can you go in one day?
 3. Which stops are interesting?
 4. Where can I meet other people?
+5. Where do I get my ticket?
+6. Can I rework the slides of my presentation?

 1 and 2 you have to answer for yourself.

 3 and 4 we can help.
 We are [collecting all pre-/post events](https://barcelona.rustfest.eu/pre_post_conf_events/) on our website.

+5 you can solve on <a class="button" href="https://ti.to/rustfest/barcelona2019/">our ticket page</a>.

+for 6 your proposal needs to be in the CfP: <a class="button" href="https://cfp.rustfest.eu/events/rustfest-barcelona-2019">Apply now!</a>

 Beeing able to talk to your peers directly makes planning easy.
 The [Rust User Forum](https://users.rust-lang.org/c/community) is a great place to organize.